changeworld/azure-docs.ja-jp/articles/media-services/media-services-dotnet-long-operations.md

 	/// <summary>
 	/// The ChannelOperations class only implements
-	/// the Channel's creation operation.
+	/// the Channel’s creation operation.
 	/// </summary>
 	public class ChannelOperations
 	{